Watch Fronts Bearing the Owner’s Name are an Old Tradition

 XAVIER BONITO – a typical cartel boss!
 Gold+engraving, year 1920.

 EDUARDO POMBO made from gold with a higher-class movement, made in 1920s.

-You may have by now seen that looking any personalized dial, it is not housed in a cheap watch.
+You may have noticed by now from looking at any personalised dial, that it is not housed in a cheap watch.
 Such pieces are very frequently made either from silver or gold, usually with enamel and additional movement functions.
-For branded (corporative) orders, serial watches exist, but any personal watch for the beloved-you would most likely be made of more expensive and higher quality material, and of a better standard.
+For branded (corporative) orders, serial watches do exist, but for any personal watch for the beloved-you would most likely have made of more expensive and higher quality material, and of a better standard.

-EUROPE TAMIJN in the gothic style, an organization from an Indian company times.
+EUROPE TAMIJN in the gothic style, an organisation from an Indian company times.

 Based on the following movement, this watch was created (see link)

 The HUMBLE brand, a series for the winners of the competition, year 1937.

 The dial is not hand-made, but more like a stamp.
 This means that a series was ordered.